On the Learnability of Watermarks for Language Models: Related work

-\textbf{Watermark attacks.} Prior works have investigated attacks to remove the watermark from watermarked text, e.g., by paraphrasing, swapping tokens, etc. \citep{kirchenbauer2023reliability, krishna2023paraphrasing, sadasivan2023aigenerated,zhang2023watermarks}.
-In addition, watermark spoofing attacks are where an adversary generates watermarked text that falsely appears as if it came from a victim model. \citet{sadasivan2023aigenerated} investigates some spoofing attacks, but they require knowledge of how the watermark signal works.
-Our spoofing attack using \sampbased watermark distillation does not requre such knowledge.
+\textbf{Watermark attacks.} Recent works have investigated attacks to remove the watermark from watermarked text, using methods such as paraphrasing, swapping tokens, etc. \citep{kirchenbauer2023reliability, krishna2023paraphrasing, sadasivan2023aigenerated,zhang2023watermarks,pang2024attacking,jovanovic2024watermark}.
+In addition, watermark spoofing attacks are where an adversary produces text that is falsely detected as watermarked and generated by a victim model. \citet{sadasivan2023aigenerated} and \citet{jovanovic2024watermark} spoof the \KGW watermark by exploiting its green list bias, and \citet{pang2024attacking} demonstrate spoofing attacks by exploiting watermark robustness and public detection APIs.
+In our work, we show that \sampbased watermark distillation can enable spoofing attacks.

-\textbf{Watermarking for protection against model extraction.} A number of prior works have studied watermarking for protection against model extraction/stealing attacks, where an adversary ``steals'' a model via API access by distilling on its outputs \citep{He_Xu_Lyu_Wu_Wang_2022,zhao-etal-2022-distillation,he2022cater,pmlr-v202-zhao23i}.
-In this setting, the suspect model is queried multiple times on specially chosen inputs to detect whether the \emph{model} was stolen.
-The watermark is specifically designed to be learnable by the adversary model via distillation.
-On the other hand, text watermarking enables detecting whether any \emph{text} was model-generated from any input prompt, so the object of detection is different (model versus text).
-Existing \decbased text watermarking strategies are designed to be subtle and imperceptible in order to minimally impact text quality.
-They are not specifically designed to be learnable, so their learnability must be determined via empirical investigation.
+\textbf{API watermarking for protection against model extraction.} Prior works have studied API watermarking for protection against model extraction attacks, where an adversary imitates or reconstructs a victim model by distilling on its API outputs \citep{He_Xu_Lyu_Wu_Wang_2022,zhao-etal-2022-distillation,he2022cater,pmlr-v202-zhao23i}.
+In API watermarking, a watermark signal is injected into the victim's API outputs, making it possible to detect if a suspect model was distilled from the victim API.
+In contrast, text watermarking enables detecting whether a given text was model-generated.